nicklutsko/nicklutsko.github.io/_posts/2019-05-28-Are-ECS-And-Precipitation-Sensitivity-Inversely-Correlated.md

 $$
 \eta_C = \frac{\partial LWC}{\partial C} > 0,
 $$
-and a reduction in low cloud cover with warming leads to a reduction in precipitation:
+and a reduction in low cloud cover with warming would lead to a reduction in precipitation:
 $$
 P \approx (Q_{clear} + \eta_C\frac{\partial C}{\partial T_s}) / L.
 $$</p>

-<p> Thus low clouds have the opposite effect on precipitation as on warming: a decrease in low clouds leads to a decrease in precipitation, and vice-versa.</p>
+<p> So low clouds have the opposite effect on precipitation as on warming: a decrease in low clouds leads to a decrease in precipitation, and vice-versa.</p>

 <h3>Is there an inverse relationsip?</h3>